Blog Post

 Why couldn't Datadog find the issue?

-This isn’t a knock on Datadog.
-It’s an excellent Application Performance Monitoring (APM) tool—but it wasn’t built to see beyond your own infrastructure.
+Datadog is an excellent Application Performance Monitoring (APM) tool, but it wasn't built to see beyond your own infrastructure.

-So even though Company A had robust APM and logging, they couldn’t see anything outside their own walls.
-They couldn’t install agents in Company B’s infrastructure, and they certainly couldn’t drop Real User Monitoring (RUM) scripts into someone else’s codebase.
+Even though Company A had robust APM and logging, they couldn't see anything outside their own walls.
+They couldn't install agents in Company B's infrastructure, and they couldn't drop Real User Monitoring (RUM) scripts into someone else's codebase.

 Here's what each tool can (and can't) do:

-The common denominator with all three is that none of them can see what’s happening between systems.
-Let’s get into why.
+The common denominator: none of them can see what's happening between systems.
+Here's why.

 Why do APIs create blind spots between companies?

-APIs are the interface between companies, the digital waiters of the software world.
-Just like you don’t walk into a restaurant kitchen to talk to the chef, companies don’t peek behind each other’s firewalls.
-They interact through APIs, exchanging structured requests and responses without ever seeing what’s really cooking on the other side.
+APIs are the interface between companies.
+Just like you don't walk into a restaurant kitchen to talk to the chef, companies don't peek behind each other's firewalls.
+They interact through APIs, exchanging structured requests and responses without seeing what's happening on the other side.

-When two systems communicate through APIs, they lack visibility to each other’s inner workings.
-The moment a request leaves your infrastructure, it enters the black box of “someone else’s problem,” which include infrastructure, networks, and dependencies you don’t own and can’t instrument
+When two systems communicate through APIs, neither has visibility into the other's inner workings.
+The moment a request leaves your infrastructure, it enters the black box of "someone else's problem," including infrastructure, networks, and dependencies you don't own and can't instrument.

-The root problem is that the Internet isn’t instrumentable.
-You can’t deploy agents or RUM scripts across the networks and infrastructure you don’t control.
-That’s why traditional observability tools stop at the edge.
-Beyond that lies the unknown.
+The core problem is that the Internet isn't instrumentable.
+You can't deploy agents or RUM scripts across networks and infrastructure you don't control.
+That's why traditional observability tools stop at the edge.
+Beyond that, you're guessing.

-But delivering a great digital experience depends on multiple networks, protocols, agents, and sub-systems to work together in concert.
-These dependencies form what we call the Internet Stack: DNS, CDN, BGP, ISP, last mile, backbone, and more.
+But delivering a great digital experience depends on multiple networks, protocols, agents, and sub-systems working together.
+These dependencies form what's known as the Internet Stack: DNS, CDN, BGP, ISP, last mile, backbone, and more.

 The Internet Stack

-When performance breaks down somewhere in that chain, it doesn’t matter if it’s your fault or not—your customers still feel it.
-APIs, after all, were designed for efficiency, not visibility.
+When performance breaks down somewhere in that chain, it doesn't matter if it's your fault or not.
+Your customers still feel it.
+APIs were designed for efficiency, not visibility.

-This is where Internet Performance Monitoring (IPM) becomes essential.
-IPM enables deep visibility into every layer of the Internet that can impact your service.
-Think of it as APM for the Internet Stack; purpose-built for the systems you don't own but still rely on.
+This is where LM Internet Performance Monitoring (IPM) becomes essential.
+IPM gives you deep visibility into every layer of the Internet that can impact your service.
+Think of it as APM for the Internet Stack, purpose-built for the systems you don't own but still rely on.

 How do you get to the truth when APM falls short?

-When traditional observability tools couldn’t explain the latency, IPM filled the gap.
+When traditional observability tools couldn't explain the latency, Internet Performance Monitoring filled the gap.
 Instead of guessing, Company A used IPM to run synthetic API tests across real-world networks:

 • From user ISPs: major U.S. carriers and fiber providers